vectordotdev/vector/PRIVACY.md

 ### Phoning Home

-Vector, under no circumstances, will "phone home" and communicate with an external service that you did not explicitly configure as part of setting up Vector.
+Vector, under no circumstances, now and in the future, will "phone home" and communicate with an external service that you did not explicitly configure as part of setting up Vector.
 This includes grey-area tactics such as version checks, capturing diagnostic information, and sharing crash reports.

 ## Vector Website & Docs